 In other words, all of these – Cubism, Orson Welles, Tom Stoppard – are rejecting the conventional way of representing reality from a single perspective: from an ideal observer who is detached, who can see what is going on, but is outside the reality of what is going on.
 That point of view which the American philosopher Thomas Nagel calls The View from Nowhere.
 The view of total detachment, and that is broken by Cubism and mobile cameras.

-I now want to explain to you what is happening in Bereishis chapter 1 and Bereishis chapter 2.
-Bereishis chapter 1 and chapter 2 are the same events seen from two different perspectives: one from the point of view of the universe; one from the point of view of mankind.
-Bereishis 1 and 2 are to linear narrative what Cubism is to representational art.
+I now want to explain to you what is happening in Bereishit chapter 1 and Bereishit chapter 2.
+Bereishit chapter 1 and chapter 2 are the same events seen from two different perspectives: one from the point of view of the universe; one from the point of view of mankind.
+Bereishit 1 and 2 are to linear narrative what Cubism is to representational art.

-Bereishis 1 and 2 are the same events seen from two particular points of view: the first from God’s point of view, the second – set in Eden – from a kind of human eye level point of view.
-Or, to put it slightly differently, in the terms of the great 11th century philospher Yehuda Halevy, terms popularised in the 20th century by Martin Buber: what we see in Bereishis 1 is elokim, i.e. God is an ‘it’; elokim is the force of forces, the ‘first cause’, the ‘big bang’, the unfolding of the universe in terms of ‘it’, in terms of physical, scientific forces.
-That is elokim.
+Bereishit 1 and 2 are the same events seen from two particular points of view: the first from God’s point of view, the second – set in Eden – from a kind of human eye level point of view.
+Or, to put it slightly differently, in the terms of the great 11th century philosopher Yehuda Halevy, terms popularised in the 20th century by Martin Buber: what we see in Bereishis 1 is Elokim, i.e. God is an ‘it’; Elokim is the force of forces, the ‘first cause’, the ‘big bang’, the unfolding of the universe in terms of ‘it’, in terms of physical, scientific forces.
+That is Elokim.

 Hashem, says Yehuda Halevy, is the proper name of God.
 It isn’t a noun.
 It is the proper name of …